DigitalPublishingToolkit/Money-Lab-Reader/docs/5_4-DeJongNate.md

 is not the same as exchange.
 Payment *colors* exchange, it augments but also colonizes it in various ways.
 We are dealing with payment when all of the mirco-mediations of exchange are understood as forming a value chain, as comprising a unique political economy.
-This becoming payment machine of phones partly explains what happened in Kenya with M-Pesa.
+This process of phones becoming payment machines partly explains what happened in Kenya with M-Pesa.

 **‘Apart from cash (notes and coins) all the money systems are ledger based.
 Everything is balances, records of aggregated amounts received